Jon-117/Jon-117/README.md

  	- prosthethics (not just replacements, I'm talking extras)
 	- Microcomputers and other integrated systems

-I've also started working with a 3D printer now.
-	 - My first design project is to create a case for my custom macro keyboard - the ol' breadboard just wasn't cutting it for me.

-🌱 I’m currently working through a Capstone class mainly using Python

 💞️ I’m looking to collaborate on projects that will help me learn more in Python, or
 	generally more about any of the other interests listed above.